"Give a bowl of rice to a man and you will feed him for a day. Teach him how to grow his own rice and you will save his life."

 Bellcate School completes curriculum planning using an ecological approach that is relational based, skills based, and physiologically oriented in focus.
 This approach carefully examines the relationship between people and their environment.
 A supportive team considers the environments, activities, and skills that are most relevant and important for a given student.

-Bellcate School utilizes a three-stage therapeutic model that draws on a number of effective theories and strategies.
+Bellcate School utilizes a three-stage personal development model that draws on a number of effective theories and strategies.
 This is not a fixed system, but rather a way of understanding change within a context.
 Bellcate School understands growth and change to be a slow and challenging process for anyone.

-Read more about our three stage therapeutic model
+Read more about our three-stage personal development model

 The primary focus of the exploration stage is to build a strong therapeutic relationship as a foundation to facilitate and support growth and change.
 We use nonjudgmental acceptance and communicate empathy, respect, and genuine care so students can come to accept themselves and unblock their own natural potential.